- As low as $377/Night

 Pets not allowed

-- Decide how many bedrooms and the configuration your group requires.
+- Decide how many bedrooms and the bed configuration your group needs.
 Cozy 2BR\/2BA Marshside Getaway has 2 bedrooms and 2 bathrooms.
+If you need a larger or smaller rental, use our Myrtle Beach vacation rental search.

 - Lock your vacation home while you're out.
 Keep your property safe!